shift-left-test/sentinel/README.md

                                         code.
                                         Default: auto
       --kill-after=[TIME_SEC]           Send SIGKILL if test-command is still running after timeout.
-If 0, SIGKILL
-                                        is not sent.
+If 0, SIGKILL is not sent.
 This option has no meaning when timeout is set 0.
                                         Default: 60
       --seed=[SEED]                     Select random seed.
-                                        Default: 1942447250
+                                        Default: random
 ```